Chart Color Schemes

 Educational attainment in Skye aligns closely with national averages, showing typical qualification patterns and performance metrics

-The area faces educational challenges, with university qualification rates at 15.9%, significantly lower than the Greater Melbourne average of 37.0%.
+The area has university qualification rates of 15.9%, significantly lower than Greater Melbourne's average of 37.0%.
 This presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 11.3%, followed by postgraduate qualifications (2.8%) and graduate diplomas (1.8%).
-Trade and technical skills are prominent, with 41.2% of residents aged 15+ holding vocational credentials - advanced diplomas (12.2%) and certificates (29.0%).
+Trade and technical skills are prevalent, with 41.2% of residents aged 15+ holding vocational credentials – advanced diplomas (12.2%) and certificates (29.0%).

 Frequently Asked Questions - Education